sam-mfb/pspdfkit-export/README.md

 npm start
 ```

 The React app should launch in the browser at localhost:3000.

-Click the button
-on the left to load a PDF with an InstantJson with a "highlight" attribute
+Click "Load PDF with Instant JSON" to load the pdf with an instantJson that has an annotation and a bookmark.

-containing an attribute Id.
-Click the button on the right to load the same pdf
+Click "Export PDF" to export the pdf for download.
-with the same InstantJson but with the attribute id omitted.
-Check the console
-in Chrome dev tools to see the error on the second one.